Hari20032005/shoppingListMaker/README.md

-for thing i created my database in firebase. and i deployed the project in netlify
+for this project i created my database in firebase. and i deployed the project in netlify